scrapy/scrapy/docs/intro/tutorial.rst

 We have to override the ``process_item`` method in order to store our Items somewhere.

-Here's an example pipeline for storing the scraped items into a CSV (comma separated values) file using the standard library `csv module`_::
+Here's a simple pipeline for storing the scraped items into a CSV (comma separated values) file using the standard library `csv module`_::

    import csv